mdhamid160/Yolov5-Football-Detection-on-the-ground/README.md

 # Yolov5-Football-Detection-in-live-match

-Such an amazing model thank you YOLOv5, it helps to better understand the object detetion.
+Such an amazing model thank you YOLOv5, it helps to better understand the object detection.

 I trained Yolo model on my custom data and can identify objects easily.
 These are simple steps for taining and testing.